Experimenting with ExternalDNS

 clusterrolebinding.rbac.authorization.k8s.io/external-dns created

-Next, create the external-dns-operator
+Next, create the external-dns-operator namespace where the

 operator itself shall live: